Social Welfare

 The Reasonable Accommodation Fund gives money to employers, employees and jobseekers with disabilities.
 The money is to help with the cost of reasonable accommodations at work.

-If an Irish citizen dies abroad and they were a resident in Ireland within 5 years of their death, the death can be recorded in the Record of Deaths Abroad.
+If an Irish citizen dies abroad, and the death is within 5 years of being resident in Ireland, it can be recorded in the Record of Deaths Abroad.
+There is no fee for this, and copies of records are free.

 Recovery of Certain Benefits and Assistance Scheme enables the department to recover the value of certain illness-related social welfare payments from compensation awards made to persons as a consequence of personal injuries claims.
 The benefits are recovered from the compensator and not from the injured person.